angzeli/pytorch-fundamentals/README.md

 ---

-## 🚧 Part 3 — Modelling Unknown Functions (Bridge)
+## 📘 Part 3 — Modelling Unknown Functions and Bayesian Optimisation Foundations

-Part 3 serves as the conceptual bridge from optimisation dynamics to **Bayesian Optimisation**.
+Part 3 is the conceptual bridge from optimisation dynamics to **Bayesian Optimisation**.

-In Part 2, the objective was always assumed to be available for direct analysis or evaluation.
-In Part 3, that assumption is relaxed.

 We now study what happens when the objective function is:
 - expensive to evaluate,
 - only partially observed,
-- and better approached through a learned model than through brute-force search.
+- and better handled through a learned surrogate than through brute-force search.

+This part develops the core ideas needed before using modern Bayesian Optimisation libraries.

-This part introduces:
+It introduces:
-- why modelling is needed in expensive optimisation,
+- why expensive objectives require modelling,
-- the role of surrogate models,
+- how surrogate models approximate unknown functions,
-- prediction, uncertainty, and confidence,
+- why prediction alone is not enough without uncertainty,
-- Gaussian Processes as a principled surrogate framework,
+- Gaussian Processes as principled probabilistic surrogates,
-- and acquisition function.
+- and acquisition functions for deciding where to evaluate next.

-The current tutorial sequence is:
-- `tutorial_01_why_model_an_unknown_function.ipynb` ✅ uploaded
-- `tutorial_02_prediction_uncertainty_and_confidence.ipynb` ✅ uploaded
-- `tutorial_03_gaussian_processes_as_surrogate_models.ipynb` ✅ uploaded
-- `tutorial_04_choosing_where_to_evaluate_next.ipynb` 🚧 in development

-Part 3 is intended to prepare the ground for the next stage of the repository, where modelling and uncertainty are turned into a full sequential optimisation strategy.
+This prepares the ground for the next stage of the repository, where these ideas are implemented more practically using **BoTorch**.

 ---